AlirezaSN/AlirezaSN.github.io/_pages/about.md

 My current responsibilities and activities as a project manager are as follows:

 * 📞 Communication with the development, design, testing, security and business team
-* 📑 Maintaing sprints documents
+* 📑 Maintaining sprints documents
   * 📃 design and analysis documents
   * 📃 output documents including the completed tasks list and time sheets
 * 📋 Handling Jira-related affairs (creating tasks and bugs, versioning and …)